GlobalFishingWatch/gfwr/README.md

 badge](https://globalfishingwatch.r-universe.dev/badges/:registry)](https://github.com/r-universe/globalfishingwatch/actions/workflows/sync.yml)
 <!-- badges: end -->

 > [!CAUTION]
-> **Posted: July 29th 2025.
+> **Posted: Aug 5th 2025.
 Temporary delay in data updates**.
+We started
+> a migration process that impacts API and data.
+During the following 2
-API and data improvements are scheduled for the week of **4 August 2025**.
-During this time, our Packages and APIs may not show the latest data.
-Full updates will resume shortly.
+> to 3 weeks, our Packages and APIs may not show the latest data.

 > **Important**
 > This version of `gfwr` gives access to Global Fishing Watch API